MDMINHAJALAM01012002/Complaint-system-intern/README.md

 ## Getting Started

-Follow the steps in the [Installation Guide](./docs/INSTALLATION.md) to set up and run the complaint system locally. npm install
+Follow the steps to set up and run the complaint system locally. npm install

 ## Contribution

 Contributions are welcome!
-Refer to [Contribution Guidelines](./CONTRIBUTING.md) for more details.
+Refer for more details.

 ## License